nik-kad/portfolio/5_mail_sender/readme.md

 <img src="./pictures/photo_2024-08-06_10-01-01.jpg" width=200 align="left">

-If you have this kind of task, Python allows to send email messages using builtin libraries (SMTP, email, IMAP).
+If you have this kind of task, Python allows sending email messages using builtin libraries (SMTP, email, IMAP).

-To make the work with mailing list easier without deep immersion into these libraries I wrote a small module `email_sender`.
+To make the work with mailing list easier without deep immersion into these libraries I wrote a [small module](mail_sender.py) `email_sender`.

 The central object in this module is the class `EmailSender` and it takes 4 parameters for its initialization: smtp_server, smtp_port, email_from, password.
 You can get these parameters from any free email box (mail.ru, gmail.com).